bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 ### Some Guidance for Choosing your Dependencies

 We know that writing everything from scratch is dangerous, and we know that importing other people's modules can also be dangerous, so what can we do?
-My advice is simple — **install exactly as many dependencies are you need, and no more**!
+My advice is simple — **install exactly as many dependencies as you need, and no more**!

-Actually, I have some more advice — NPM is such a rich ecosystem that you usually find yourself with many possible modules to choose between for solving your specific problem.
+Actually, I have some more advice.
+NPM is such a rich ecosystem that you usually find yourself with many possible modules to choose between to solve your specific problem.
 Choosing the right one can really reduce your exposure to vulnerabilities.

 I can't give you a universally agreed checklist, but I can share my approach.